Lenders Driving Conservative Outlook Not Consumers

 Furthermore, 38% say that they feel positive about their finances over the course of the next year and 19% are thinking that their family will be in a worse position financially.
 Some 30% are of the opinion that their families are worse off already.
 The banks are paying steep lending costs to overseas markets and are also under more pressure from regulators in terms of who they can grant personal loans and mortgages to.
 One area where there is a lot of stress is the small business sector and a number of small businesses are not awarded loans as they do not have the collateral behind them to back them up.
 Whether it’s a business or consumer customer the banks want established clients with proven track records to take risks with lending money to.
 Much financing for small businesses is fobbed off onto home equity as a way to create a financial channel.

 Some experts believe that by taking banking out of the real, tangible in branch experience and into the de-personalised space of the online world, banks and lenders have lost their touch with individual people as well as their needs and potential to repay the money and that the economy is experiencing the consequences of it.
-On the other hand, research at Bankwest indicates that the online availability of personal loans has made it easier for the consumer to identify a loan suited to his/her lifestyle and spending patterns.
+On the other hand, research indicates that the online availability of personal loans has made it easier for the consumer to identify a loan suited to his/her lifestyle and spending patterns.

 Criticisms and concerns about the strength of the local currency have also been nullified as the opinion by sceptics that the currency was being driven purely by Asian demand in the commodities sector has been proven untrue.
 Currency supporters are smug to report that the relationship between the two has been broken, as the Aussie dollar climbed 11% in the same time that the price of iron ore dropped 22% in the quarter to September.
 It is proof that there are other areas of value in the country that attracted widespread investor interest.
 Even the Reserve Bank’s steep cuts to the cash rate have not managed to dampen the strength of the local currency.